adps/PYNQ-AD/README.md

 The following command will start the container with the `PYNQ-AD` repo mounted under `/workspace/PYNQ-AD` and the AMD Xilinx tools installed on the host, e.g. `/opt/Xilinx`, mounted under the same location.
 Setting a limit of 8 GB RAM with OOM kill disabled (and 8 CPU cores) is recommended to prevent `Out Of Memory Exceptions (OOME)` killing processes in the container, potentially failing the build.

 > [!NOTE]
-> The Docker image is run with the --privileged flag to allow mounting the necessary paths when building the PYNQ image.
+> The Docker image is run with the `--privileged` flag to allow mounting the necessary paths when building the PYNQ image.

 ```bash
 docker run --rm --init --memory 8g --oom-kill-disable --cpus 8 --privileged --volume /path/to/PYNQ-AD:/workspace/PYNQ-AD --volume /tmp --mount type=bind,src=/opt/Xilinx,dst=/opt/Xilinx,ro,consistency=cached -it alphadata/pynq:v2.7.0 bash
 ```

-Inside the container, source Vivado, Vitis and PetaLinx 2020.2 from the mounted location.
-Optionally specify license server/file location for Vivado.
+Inside the container, source Vivado, Vitis and PetaLinux 2020.2 from the mounted location.
+Optionally, specify license server/file location for Vivado.

 ```bash
 source /opt/Xilinx/Vivado/2020.2/settings64.sh